opensearch-project/sql/docs/dev/Pagination-v2.md

 The client will receive an [error response](#error-response) if it sends a cursor request for an expired cursor.

-Keep alive timeout is [configurable](../user/admin/settings.rst#plugins.sql.cursor.keep_alive) by setting `plugins.sql.cursor.keep_alive` and has default value 1 minute.
+Keep alive timeout is [configurable](../user/admin/settings.rst#plugins.sql.cursor.keep_alive) by setting `plugins.sql.cursor.keep_alive` and has default value of 1 minute.

 ## Error Response